RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

 ### Machine Learning
 1. LLM trained specifically on the AST representation of a specific programming language.
 2. Anomaly Detection ML model build on top of Loki logs

+### Programming Languages
+1. Extending a compiler that doesn't support Tail-Call optimization... by adding tail call optimization.
+2. Create a debugger for a language that currently has terrible tooling.

 ## Projects suggested to me